Overview of Banks in Singapore

-- Singapore is a great strategic location which allows the banks to connect to all over the world easily.
+- It is a great strategic location which allows the banks to connect to all over the world easily.

 That’s why Singapore is called a “banking hub”.
 And in the year 2013, the total assets of the banking sector in Singapore amounted to around US $2 trillion.